Hermann Hesse: Influence in German-speaking countries

-In his time, Hesse was a popular and influential author in the German-speaking world; worldwide fame only came later.
-Hesse's first great novel, Peter Camenzind, was received enthusiastically by young Germans desiring a different and more "natural" way of life in this time of great economic and technological progress in the country (see also Wandervogel movement).
+In his time, Hesse was a well known and influential author in the German-speaking world.
+Hesse's first novel, Peter Camenzind, was received widely by young Germans desiring a different and more "natural" way of life in this time of great economic and technological progress in the country (see also Wandervogel movement).
 Demian had a strong and enduring influence on the generation returning home from the First World War.
-Similarly, The Glass Bead Game, with its disciplined intellectual world of Castalia and the powers of meditation and humanity, captivated Germans' longing for a new order amid the chaos of a broken nation following the loss in the Second World War.
+Similarly, The Glass Bead Game resonated with Germans' longing for a new order amid the chaos of a broken nation following the loss in the Second World War.

 Towards the end of his life, German (born Bavarian) composer Richard Strauss (1864–1949) set three of Hesse's poems to music in his song cycle Four Last Songs for soprano and orchestra (composed 1948, first performed posthumously in 1950): "Frühling" ("Spring"), "September", and "Beim Schlafengehen" ("On Going to Sleep").

-In the 1950s, Hesse's popularity began to wane, while literature critics and intellectuals turned their attention to other subjects.
-In 1955, the sales of Hesse's books by his publisher Suhrkamp reached an all-time low.
+In the 1950s Hesse's popularity began to wane, while literature critics and intellectuals turned their attention to other subjects.
+In 1955 sales of Hesse's books by his publisher Suhrkamp reached an all-time low.
 However, after Hesse's death in 1962, posthumously published writings, including letters and previously unknown pieces of prose, contributed to a new level of understanding and appreciation of his works.

-Throughout Germany, many schools are named after Hesse.
+Throughout Germany many schools are named after Hesse.
 The Hermann-Hesse-Literaturpreis is a literary prize associated with the city of Karlsruhe that has been awarded since 1957.
 Since 1990, the Calw Hermann Hesse Prize has been awarded every two years alternately to a German-language literary journal and a translator of Hesse's work.

 The Internationale Hermann-Hesse-Gesellschaft (unofficial English name International Hermann Hesse Society) was founded in 2002 on Hesse's 125th birthday and began awarding its Hermann Hesse prize in 2017.